Heat emitting damage in skin: a thermal pathway for mechanical algesia: Thermal exchange with the ambient air

 \section{Thermal exchange with the ambient air}

-Figure\,\ref{fig:warming} shows the slow warming up of a sample taken out of a refrigerator and placed in front of the infrared camera.
+Figure\,\ref{fig:warming} shows the slow warming up of a skin sample taken out of a refrigerator and placed, in the ambient air, in front of the infrared camera.
 The following function is fitted to the temperature data points:

 where $T_\text{i}$ is the initial sample temperature, $\Delta T_\text{max}$ is the final rise in temperature of the warning sample and $\tau_\text{a}\sim6$\,min is the typical time constant for the air-skin thermal exchange.
 This time constant being about two orders of magnitude higher than the typical duration of our fracture tests (from $1$\,to $10\,$s), the air-skin thermal exchange has been neglected in this manuscript.